 This heater may be equipped with an optional adjustable auto reset high limit temperature device.

-The optional adjustable auto reset high limit is located inside the heater junction box.
-Adjust the setting to approx. $20^{\circ}F(10^{\circ}C)$ above desired outlet temperature.
+For H and WH systems, the optional adjustable auto reset high limit is located inside the heater junction box.
+Adjust the setting to approx. 20°F (10°C) above desired outlet temperature.